rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 **LAY ON HANDS (CURAR PELAS MÃOS).** You may spend a major action and 1PM to touch one creature, and heal them for 1d8+1.
 At levels 4, 9, 15 and 18, you can spend +1PM to increate the heal amount by 1d8+1

 **SPIRITUAL WEAPON.** Movement action (1PM): You create a floating, spectral weapon within range (2sqr radius of you).
 When you take the attack action, you can substitute one of your attacks for a Spiritual Weapon Attack.
 For a Spiritual Weapon Attack, you make a melee spell attack, and it deals 2d8 + SEN physical damage of the weapon's type if it hits.
 The weapon follows your movement, but you can move it to another spot within the ability's range as a free action once per turn.
-At levels 6, 11 and 16 you can spend +2PM to increase the weapon's damage by 1d8.
+At levels 6, 11 and 16 you can spend +2PM to increase the weapon's damage by 1d8. **Either nerf damage or add concentration.**

 ---